MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/manage/assign-licenses-to-users.md

 3. Click on the **Edit Product Licenses**

-4. Assign the desired license.
+4. Assign the required license.

 ## What you need to know about assigning licenses to users